Kondor777200/random-ass-project/SRS.md

 ## Non functional requirements
 ### NRQ0
 - Termminal autocompletions
+- priority: low
 ### NRQ1
 - Color highlighting in terminal
+- priority: low
 ### NRQ2 optional
 - simple tui for the program, used for interactive dialogs
+- priotity: lowewst
+### NRQ3
+- Functional without internet connection
+- prority: highest
+### NRQ4
+- Linux first, not designed for windows, macos or any other system
+- priority: highest
+### NRQ5
+- Nix flake - distribute the software as a nix flake
+- priority: high
+### NRQ6
+- application is tested using alacritty terminal, running zsh
+- priority: high
+### NRQ7
+- No bash, fish suppport - application is designed to be ussed with zsh, and no other shells are officially supported
+- priority: highest